 Important Dates & FAQs

 All staff contracts run for approximately 10 weeks.
-Staff training begins early to mid June, depending on your position, and contracts end on either August 20th or August 27th, 2019.
-(Please note that those departing August 20th receive less pay.)
+Staff training begins early to mid June, depending on your position, and contracts end on August 20th, 2024.

-- Trip Staff and Barn Instructor Arrival: Wednesday, June 5
+- Trip Staff and Barn Specialist Arrival: June 4

 For the sake of our campers and our community, all staff must be present for our entire staff training period.